2020 Bihar Legislative Assembly election: Others

-There are a number of other smaller parties and coalitions contesting the election, the prospects and impact of these formations have been noted to be marginal.
+There were a number of other smaller parties and coalitions contesting the election, the prospects and impact of these formations have been noted to be marginal.
 As of January 2020, there were 120 unrecognised registered parties in Bihar.

 On 2 October 2020, there were reportedly four other noteworthy alliances that had emerged; Progressive Democratic Alliance (PDA), United Democratic Alliance (UDA).
 PDA consisted of Pappu Yadav's Jan Adhikar Party, Chandrashekhar Azad's Azad Samaj Party, Social Democratic Party of India and Bahujan Mukti Party.
 The UDA consisted of a front of 20 parties collectively led by the former Bharatiya Janata Party cabinet minister Yashwant Sinha and other transiently popular mass leaders.

-The newly formed The Plurals Party (TPP, दप्पा) is also contesting the election in 2020 on all 243 seats.
+The newly formed The Plurals Party (TPP, दप्पा) also contested the election in 2020 on all 243 seats.

 In the meantime, the UDA which was the front led by Yashwant Sinha had reportedly fallen apart as various members of the constituent parties had defected to join the mainstream regional and national parties.
-Other notable parties that are contesting independent of an alliance, are the Lok Janshakti Party on 134 seats, the Loktantrik Janata Dal on 51 seats, the Shiv Sena on 30–40 seats and the Jharkhand Mukti Morcha on 7 seats.
+Other notable parties that contested independent of an alliance, are the Lok Janshakti Party on 134 seats, the Loktantrik Janata Dal on 51 seats, the Shiv Sena on 30–40 seats and the Jharkhand Mukti Morcha on 7 seats.